LinkedInAttic/white-elephant/README.md

 Then visit [http://localhost:3000](http://localhost:3000).
 It may take a minute for the test data to load.

+## Hadoop Version Compatibility

+White Elephant is compiled and tested against Hadoop 1.0.3 and should work with any 1.0.x version.
+Hadoop 2.0 is not yet supported.

 ## Server

 The server is a JRuby web application.
 In a production environment it can be deployed to tomcat